openmsr/CAD_to_OpenMC/paper.md

 \autoref{fig:msreAre} (left) shows pictures of the meshed MSRE and ARE geometries, including reactor enclosure control rods etc.
 The Aircraft Reactor Experiment (ARE) and Molten Salt Reactor Experiment (MSRE) were two molten salt reactor experiments carried out at Oak Ridge National laboratory; ARE in November '59 and MSRE was run between '65 and 70.
-In the confines of this article, this pair serves as examples of complex reactor geometries that can be handled by CAD_to_OpenMC.
+In the confines of this article, thihttps://github.com/stellarmesh/stellarmeshs pair serves as examples of complex reactor geometries that can be handled by CAD_to_OpenMC.
 Very detailed CAD-models are available for the set which we have used as inputs.
 \autoref{tab_bmark} tabulates the $k_{eff}$-values computed using a materials composition set to mimic the reported values as closely as possible.
 It is clear that, similar to the case for the GODIVA IV-device the modelled values are not in complete agreement with the reported ones, yet this may be